iarnaudov/BinanceAPICalculations/README.md

 ## Description
-This project gets latest data for BTCUSDT, ADAUSDT and ETHUSDT symbols from Binance Public API and stores it in databse.
+This project gets latest data for BTCUSDT, ADAUSDT and ETHUSDT symbols from Binance Public API and stores it in database.
 Calculations over the data is later possible to be performed.

 ## Calculation Types: